angular/angular/aio/content/guide/zone.md

 - `microTask`: such as `Promise.then()`.
 - `eventTask`: such as `element.addEventListener()`.

-The `onInvoke` hook triggers when a synchronize function is executed in a Zone.

 These hooks trigger under the following circumstances:

 - `onScheduleTask`: triggers when a new asynchronous task is scheduled, such as when you call `setTimeout()`.
 - `onInvokeTask`: triggers when an asynchronous task is about to execute, such as when the callback of `setTimeout()` is about to execute.
 - `onHasTask`: triggers when the status of one kind of task inside a zone changes from stable to unstable or from unstable to stable.
 A status of stable means there are no tasks inside the Zone, while unstable means a new task is scheduled in the zone.
-- `onInvoke`: triggers when a synchronize function is going to execute in the zone.
+- `onInvoke`: triggers when a synchronous function is going to execute in the zone.

-With these hooks, `Zone` can monitor the status of all synchronize and asynchronous operations inside a zone.
+With these hooks, `Zone` can monitor the status of all synchronous and asynchronous operations inside a zone.

 The above example returns the following output.